The Guide to Finding Top English Teaching Jobs in China

 - You apply for Z visa with those two documents

-Depending upon the school employing you this process will usually happen in one of two ways:
+Depending upon the school employing you the basic process will usually occur in one of two ways:

 This is your best-case scenario.